 In addition we apply high standards to address quality, research and development and scientific assessment and regulatory submissions.

-Please see Our Views for more on important issues including addiction and quitting, potentially reduced exposure products, tobacco and health and why people smoke.
+Please see Our Views for more on important issues including addiction and quitting, e-vapour products, tobacco and health and why people smoke.

 We undertake research programmes to improve our knowledge of tobacco and product consumption.
 We do not commission or conduct research involving animals and would do so only if instructed by governments or recognised authorities.